Asymptotic properties of adaptive maximum likelihood estimators in latent variable models: Conclusions

 \section{Conclusions}

-In this paper, we have investigated the theoretical properties of adaptive Gauss-Hermite based estimators in the GLLVM framework.
+In this paper, we have investigated the theoretical properties of adaptive Gauss--Hermite based estimators in the GLLVM framework.
 Recently, the adaptive quadrature has played a prominent role in the latent variable model literature for approximating integrals defined over the latent space.
-It allows to overcome the main limitations of the commonly used techniques, such as the Gauss-Hermite quadrature and the standard Laplace approximation.
-Indeed, AGH is applicable to problems involving high-dimensional integrals where the former becomes impractical or computationally intensive, and it provides more accurate estimates than the latter, particularly when used for binary or ordinal data with small sample sizes \citep{Joe08}.
+It allows to overcome the main limitations of the commonly used techniques, such as the Gauss--Hermite quadrature and the standard Laplace approximation.
+Indeed, AGH is applicable to problems\vadjust{\goodbreak} involving high-dimensional integrals where the former becomes impractical or computationally intensive, and it provides more accurate estimates than the latter, particularly when used for binary or ordinal data with small sample sizes (Joe \cite{Joe08}).

 We have proved that, for multidimensional integrals, the AGH solution is asymptotically equivalent to the Laplace approximation that involves specific higher (than two) order derivatives of the integrand.
-Higher order Laplace approximations have been suggested in several papers on generalized linear models \citep{Rade00,Eva11,BiaCag12} as an alternative to classical methods for improving the accuracy of the estimates.
+Higher order Laplace approximations have been suggested in several papers on generalized linear models (Raudenbush, Yang and Yosef \cite{Rade00}, Evangelou, Zhu and Smith \cite{Eva11}, Bianconcini and Cagnone \cite{BiaCag12}) as an alternative to classical methods for improving the accuracy of the estimates.
 This extension has been motivated by the well-known asymptotic properties that characterize the Laplace method, and by the fact that the approach does not suffer from the ``curse of dimensionality''.
 However, the inclusion of higher order terms is computationally demanding as the order of the approximation increases.
 On the other hand, the AGH quadrature is easier to be implemented, but of course its computational complexity increases as the number of latent variables increases.
 Hence, AGH and higher order Laplace approximations can be seen as complementary approaches that share the same asymptotic properties.

 We have shown that the AGH-based estimators are consistent as the sample size and number of observed variables grow to infinity.
 The convergence rate of these estimators depends also on the number of quadrature points used for each dimension.
 In general, these estimators are less efficient than maximum likelihood estimators because of the approximation, but belong to the class of $M$-estimators, for which the asymptotic properties are well-known such that correct inference can be performed.